danieloneill/nodedbi/README.md

 var db = new NodeDBI.DBConnection(args);
 ```

+A **type** parameter is required.
+Other parameters are database specific.
+For database specific driver options see [the libdbi-drivers documentation](http://libdbi-drivers.sourceforge.net/docs.html).

 * `args` - Object containing LibDBI-specific connection parameters in key:value sets.
 * `Returns`: A database object, or **undefined** and an Exception on failure.